jumoel/jumoel.com/_drafts/coreos-getting-started-with-vagrant.md

 ---
-title: "CoreOS: Getting Started with Vagrant"
+title: "Getting Started with CoreOS and Vagrant"
 categories: infrastructure
+date: 2015-09-05 13:31
 ---

-**Overview**
- * What is CoreOS? (simplified): run containers, auto update, manage fleets
- * What parts do we need?
-CoreOS, docker, Vagrant, fleet
+I've long wanted to look more closely at CoreOS, the auto-updating, cluster-loving Docker-host., specifically how to get up and running with applications deployed on it.
+This is my recipe to get started with CoreOS on Vagrant.

+I assume you, the reader, knows what Docker and Vagrant is.

+CoreOS is an operating system designed to run in clusters, hosting a multitude of Docker containers.
+The ecosystem consists of [a multitude of tools](https://coreos.com/docs/), that are all used for different purposes, not all of which are necessary in the beginning.

+The goal for this post is:

+ * Getting a cluster configured and running on Vagrant
+ * Examining how to start a service
+ * View status and information about a service
+ * Stopping services

+I plan to cover the following in future posts:

+ * Deploying an application consisting of multiple parts
+ * Load balancing the application to have high availability
+ * Ensuring high availability at the load balancer as well
+ * Deploying the entire cluster on a cloud provider
+ * Using a continuous integration tool to update the cluster automatically

+## Getting started

+Download [Vagrant](https://www.vagrantup.com/downloads.html) and install it.

+**TODO (writing)**

  * How do we get started?
     * Install Vagrant
     * Use config files from below to start a 3-machine cluster
     * Add service file (mirrored to machines via vagrant)
     * Start the service on the machines
     * See the logs + status
     * See where it is running
     * Stop it and see status

 **Questions**